(College of Letters & Science)

 - Film and Art.
 Demonstrate analytic interpretative and critical thinking skills with respect to linguistics, literature and cultural studies.

 Career Alternatives.
 The program, alone or in combination with other major programs, may lead to advanced study of the language or literature and culture of Spain and Spanish America, and to careers not only in teaching, but also in other professions such as library science, law, medicine, and in government, social service, business, or international relations.

 Honors Program.
 Candidates for high or highest honors in Spanish must write a senior thesis under the direction of a faculty member.
-For this purpose, honors candidates must enroll in at least six units of SPA 194H distributed over two quarters.
+For this purpose, honors candidates must enroll in at least 6 units of SPA 194H distributed over two quarters.
 Normally, a student will undertake the honors project during the first two quarters of the senior year; other arrangements must be authorized by the department chair.
 Only students who, at the end of their junior year (135 units), have attained a cumulative GPA of 3.500 in courses required for the major will be eligible for the honors program.
 The requirements for earning high and highest honors in Spanish are in addition to the regular requirements for the major in Spanish.

 UC Davis Quarter Abroad.
 The Quarter Abroad Program offers programs in Mendoza, Argentina (fall quarter) and in Madrid, Spain (spring quarter).
 These programs aim at providing students with opportunities to increase their knowledge of the Spanish language and cultures by experiencing the life-learning challenges of living and studying abroad.

 Students may earn 15-22 UC Davis units toward the Spanish major, minor, or foreign language requirement.
-Each program may offer an upper division course taught by the UC Davis Program Director focusing on history, culture
+Each program may offer an upper division course taught by the UC Davis Program Director focusing on history, culture and society.

 For more information, see http://studyabroad.ucdavis.edu/programs/quarterabroad/.